 Identity: Unless otherwise qualified, an identifier that unambiguously distinguishes an entity for authentication and other security and policy application purposes.
 In this report, a Service Provider Code is an example of the identity of one kind of participant in the certificate management process.

-Issuing Certification Authority (CA): A CA that creates End-Entity STI certificates.
+Issuing Certification Authority (CA): A CA that creates STI certificates.

 National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.